brnrd/vegetalope/src/pages/write/keep-your-own-record.md

 pubDate: '2026-02-09'
 ---

-Most people underestimate how quickly work disappears.

-Not because it wasn’t valuable, but because it became normal.
-Shipped features fade into the background.
-Refactors become invisible once they hold.
-Support given quietly, decisions unblocked, risks avoided all dissolve into “that’s just how things are”.

-This is why keeping track of your own achievements matters, regardless of your role.

-## Memory is not a system

-Managers are human.
-They forget.
-Some are overwhelmed.
-Some are inexperienced.
-Some are simply bad at keeping a running picture of what actually happened over a year.

-Even good managers struggle with scale, recency bias, and context switching.

-Relying on someone else’s memory to fairly represent your work is optimistic at best.

-Keeping your own record is not distrust.
-It is realism.

-## This is not about ego

-Tracking achievements is often misread as self-promotion.

-It isn’t.

-It’s about being able to answer basic professional questions with evidence:
-- Did I meet my objectives?
-- Where did I go beyond them?
-- How did my impact evolve over time?
-- Am I operating at my current level, or already at the next one?

-Without a record, these answers default to feelings and vague impressions.
-With a record, they become concrete.

-## What is worth tracking

-This is not a list of tickets closed.

-Track things that would be hard to reconstruct later:
-- Spontaneous refactors that reduced complexity or risk
-- Incidents prevented, not just incidents resolved
-- Cross-team support, mentoring, or unblockings
-- Presentations, demos, or showcases
-- Design or architectural decisions that held over time
-- Initiatives taken without being explicitly asked
-- Ownership assumed outside your formal scope

-If it felt slightly uncomfortable or required initiative, it probably belongs on the list.

-## Read the next level, not just your own

-One of the most effective filters is this:

-> Would this be expected at my level, or at the next one?

-Career paths and role expectations exist for a reason.
-Reading only your current level keeps you reactive.
-Reading the next level gives you a direction.

-If you consistently find yourself doing work that maps to the next level, you want that to be visible.
-Not as a claim, but as a pattern.

-Patterns matter more than isolated wins.

-## When this record becomes useful

-You don’t collect this information to wave it around weekly.

-It becomes valuable when:
-- your manager asks you to self-assess
-- ratings are calibrated across teams
-- objectives are reviewed at the end of the year
-- compensation is discussed
-- scope or role changes are considered
-- a new manager joins mid-cycle

-In those moments, having a clear, chronological record turns an emotional conversation into a grounded one.

-## This applies at every level

-Developers use it to grow and be recognised.
-Engineering managers use it to avoid vague narratives.
-Heads of Engineering use it to retain signal across time and scale.

-The higher you go, the less your impact is visible in code and the more it lives in decisions, systems, and people.
-That makes it even easier to forget and even harder to reconstruct.

-## How I do it, concretely

-Personally, I keep this record directly in Slack, using a Canvas.

-Slack is a tool I’m already in every day.
-That matters.
-The best system is the one you actually use, not the most elaborate one.
-Having it there means I don’t forget to update it, and I can quickly jot things down while context is still fresh.

-I also rely on small habits:
-- a recurring reminder at the end of the week to add anything notable
-- bookmarks on discussions, decisions, or messages worth revisiting later
-- quick notes when something goes beyond what was expected, even if it felt minor at the time

-The format doesn’t matter much.
-A document, a note, a task list, a Canvas, a private channel.
-Whatever fits your workflow.

-What matters is that it’s lightweight, close at hand, and revisited regularly.
-If it requires effort, it won’t survive the year.

-You don’t do this for today.
-You do it for your future self.

-When self-assessment season comes around, you’ll love yourself for having kept track.
-No guesswork, no vague memories, just facts and patterns you can rely on.

-## Professional hygiene

-Keeping track of your achievements is not about gaming the system.

-It is about:
-- fairness
-- clarity
-- continuity
-- and respecting your own work enough not to let it vanish

-You don’t need a fancy tool.
-A simple document, updated regularly, is enough.

-The important part is the habit.

-Do the work.
-Keep the record.
-Let the facts speak when it matters.
+Work fades faster than you expect.

+Not because it wasn’t useful, but because it became normal.
+Features ship and become part of the product.
+Refactors hold and no one thinks about them again.
+The small decisions, the unblockings, the extra ownership quietly blend into the background.

+After a few months, even you forget parts of it.
+That’s why I keep a record, and why you should too.

+## Memory is unreliable

+Managers forget.
+So do we.
+A year is long.
+Context shifts.
+Priorities change.
+What felt important in March is hard to reconstruct in November.

+Even good managers rely, unintentionally, on what is recent or visible.
+That’s just how memory works.

+Keeping your own notes isn’t about distrust.
+It’s about accepting that memory is not a system.

+## It’s not about self-promotion

+Tracking what you’ve done can feel awkward.
+It can look like you’re trying to build a case.

+In reality, it’s much simpler than that.

+At some point you will be asked:
+- How did the year go?
+- Did you meet your objectives?
+- Where did you stretch?
+- Are you already operating at the next level?

+Without notes, you end up reconstructing from fragments.
+With notes, you can see patterns.
+You can see where you took initiative, where you grew, where you carried more than expected.

+It becomes calmer.
+More factual.
+Less emotional.

+## What I actually write down

+I don’t track everything.
+I don’t list tickets.

+I write down the things I know I won’t remember clearly in six months:

+- Refactors that reduced complexity
+- Risks avoided before they became incidents
+- Cross-team help that wasn’t in my formal scope
+- Presentations or internal demos
+- Decisions that held over time
+- Moments where I stepped slightly beyond my level

+If something required initiative or felt slightly uncomfortable, it’s usually worth noting.

+## Read one level above

+One habit that helps is reading the expectations for the level above yours.

+Not to claim it prematurely, but to orient yourself.
+If you consistently see your work mapping there, it’s useful to have examples ready.
+Not as a speech, just as evidence of a pattern.

+Patterns are easier to discuss than isolated wins.

+## When it matters

+Most of the year, this document just sits there.

+Then self-assessment season comes.
+Or compensation discussions.
+Or scope changes.
+Or a new manager joins.

+That’s when it becomes useful.

+Instead of trying to remember what happened, you have a timeline.
+Instead of vague impressions, you have examples.
+You don’t need to oversell anything.
+The work speaks for itself.

+You’ll be glad you kept it.

+## How I keep mine

+I use a Slack Canvas.

+Mainly because I’m already in Slack every day.
+It’s easy to update.
+If something notable happens, I can add a line while it’s still fresh.

+I also set a small weekly reminder and bookmark conversations that might be relevant later.

+The tool doesn’t matter much.
+A document, a note, a private channel.
+What matters is that it’s close enough to your daily workflow that it doesn’t feel like extra work.

+If it feels heavy, you won’t keep it up.

+## That’s it

+This isn’t about gaming reviews.
+It’s about not letting your own work dissolve into the background.

+Do your job.
+Keep a light record.
+Make future conversations easier.